 Multi-annual Action Plan for a Regional Economic Area in the Western Balkans - MAP

-MAP – a driver of economic growth of the region, focusing on trade, investment, mobility and digital integration
+MAP – a driver of economic growth of the region, focusing on digital integration, mobility, trade and investment

-The MAP, whose development was coordinated by the RCC upon request of the WB6 Leaders and supported by the European Commission (EC), aims to enable unobstructed flow of goods, services, capital and highly skilled labour; making the region more attractive for investment and trade; and accelerating convergence with the EU, thus bringing prosperity to Western Balkans citizens.
+The MAP REA, whose development was coordinated by the RCC upon request of the Western Balkans’ Leaders and supported by the European Commission (EC), aims to enable unobstructed flow of goods, services, capital and highly skilled labour; making the region more attractive for investment and trade; and accelerating convergence with the EU, thus bringing prosperity to Western Balkans citizens.

 - promotion of further trade integration;